Unlocking Carbon Markets and Supporting Natural Capital

 Natural capital is the term given to elements of the natural world that have value to society and can be considered assets, for example biodiversity, water and forests.
 We derive "ecosystem services" from natural capital, such as the pollination of crops by insects or natural flood defences.
 Natural assets are also crucial to many of our day-to-day goods, including fuel, clothing and building materials.

 Increased awareness of the significance of natural capital has led to businesses engaging with the topic.
 For some, it's a result of legal requirements, such as the biodiversity net gain regime in England, and for others it's on a voluntary basis.
-The disclosure recommendations and guidance published by the Taskforce for nature-related Financial Disclosures (TNFD) has given businesses an approach to follow should they wish to consider their nature-related dependencies and impacts, as well as associated risks and opportunities.
+The disclosure recommendations and guidance published by the Taskforce for nature-related Financial Disclosures (TNFD) and European Sustainability Reporting Standards (ESRS) have given businesses an approach to follow should they wish to consider their nature-related dependencies and impacts, as well as associated risks and opportunities.

-Given the complexity of the area, it will be important for your business to develop a carefully tailored natural capital strategy.
+Given the complexity of these areas, it will be important for your business to develop a carefully tailored carbon market and natural capital strategy.
 Our expert lawyers can help.

 - What you need to know now

 The legislative approach to natural capital is still evolving and it's an area where new obligations are likely to be introduced.
-For example, additional reporting may be required.
-There may also be incentives or penalties introduced to reduce the use of certain natural assets, such as carbon or water.
+For example, additional reporting may be required as a result of the adoption of TNFD-related requirements and the ESRS.
+There may also be incentives or penalties introduced to reduce the use of certain natural assets, such as carbon or water, for example as a result of the implementation of the EU's Water Resilience Strategy.

 To prepare for the introduction of new measures, you are well-advised to start considering your business's impact on nature now.
 You can do this by making sure you are up to date on any mandatory and voluntary regimes that may apply to you.